uukuguy/speechless/README.md

 - Ultimately, we integrate it with real business scenarios, ensuring that the intelligent entity seamlessly aligns with various business processes, delivering tangible value to enterprises.

+## TODO

+- Multi-LoRAs: Load multiple LoRA modules simultaneously and automatically switch the appropriate combination of LoRA modules to generate the best answer based on user queries. [uukuguy/multi-loras](https://github.com/uukuguy/multi_loras)
+- speechless.tools: The general tool-use capability started from ToolBench.
+Will be under uukuguy/speechless-tools.

 ## Models

 [Models Repositry](https://huggingface.co/uukuguy)